wizenith/pattern-uniq/readme.md

 # Pattern-uniq

-**Pattern-uniq** is a command lind tool for help your content avoid dupe elements you don't want
+**Pattern-uniq** is a command lind tool for help your content to avoid dupe elements you don't want

 ## Features